 HSCD 302 Assessment of Substance Use Disorders

-This course is designed to teach students the knowledge and skills necessary to successfully perform assessment interviews and diagnosis of substance use problems.
-Students will learn about: the qualities of good assessment, motivational interviewing skills, the interview process, screening tools, "Rule 25", "DSM IV", placement and treatment planning.
-This course meets the required 30 hours of class-room training to be a "Rule 25" assessor.
+This course is designed to teach students the knowledge and skills necessary to perform effective assessment interviews and diagnose substance use problems.
+Students learn about the Diagnostic and Statistical Manual of Mental Disorders (DSM), screening tools, assessment techniques, motivational interviewing, placement, and treatment planning.

 Prerequisites